rakibulhasanrihad10/ChupChapPathshala/Instruction/workflows/how_to_run.md

 ---
 description: Start the Flask Development Server
 ---
+at first copy env.example file and rename it to .env then pest the server link from our discord server

 1. Open your terminal.

 2. Navigate to the project directory:
    ```bash
    cd c:\Users\rakib\library-management-system